auriq/ESSDBConnect/mongodb/README.md

-# Essentia Category & MySQL Integration Sample
+# Essentia Category & Mongodb Integration Sample

-This sample is for users who want to stream your category data into mysql.
+This sample is for users who want to stream your category data into mongodb.

 ## Required environment